 The LMPA was able to buy two pieces of property for a trail head at Ochs Highway.
 There were formerly houses on each of these lots, but they had been taken down by the time of the separate purchases.
 One house was still standing, though, when I was driving down Lookout in Dave Owens' convertible and the brakes gave out.
 We wound up on the front porch of the house.

 Mr. Steiner also donated about 65 acres near the foot of the mountain to the LMPA.
 These were some important tracts that were a great addition to the land already held by the National Park Service.
 The association eventually was able to donate most of this land to the NPS.
 This included several tracts along the Guild Trail, including a large one at the junction of Guild Trail and Ochs Highway across from the trail head.
 We felt we were helping to complete the mission of Adolph and Milton Ochs, who earlier secured much of the sides of Lookout Mountain at its northern end

 The LMPA became involved in setting up the Old Wauhatchie Greenway.
 The section of that old road leading to the Sky Harbor Motel was little used with most motorists taking the Cummings Highway below.
 It had become a gathering place for drug sellers.
 Hundreds of tires were dumped in isolated sections of the road.
 The land trust successfully petitioned to have the road closed to vehicular traffic, and there were numerous cleanup days to remove the tires.

-A fundraising effort was held in recent years to overhaul the park that was set up at the old Water Slide.
+A fundraising effort was held to overhaul the park that was set up at the old Water Slide.
 The parking area was repaved, a picnic shelter area was built, and trails were cleared leading up to the Nixon overlook and the intact section of the Old Federal Road.